 To see this in action, you can search the ImportGenius company database for free using our US Tradebase.
 Enter the name of your competitors into our tradebase search to see how many records ImportGenius has on them.

-Esprinta on the other hand we can see not only is a supplier of Lululemon but of Reebok as well.
-Clicking the shipments tab of Esprinta shows a preview of 10 shipments they have made which tells us that this company is a supplier of pants and shorts to Lululemon and Reebok.
+On the other hand, we can see that Esprinta is not only a supplier for Lululemon but for Reebok as well.
+Clicking the shipments tab of Esprinta shows a preview of 10 shipments they have made, which tells us that this company is a supplier of pants and shorts to Lululemon and Reebok.

-If you are ready to really dive deeper into your competitor’s suppliers, ImportGenius paid plans allow you to see the complete records of all your competitors - all of their trading partners and all of their shipments.
-Just enter your competitor’s name as the consignee in our search engine to bring up all their shipments.
+If you are ready to really dive deep into your competitor’s suppliers, ImportGenius’ paid plans allow you to see the complete records of all your competitors–all their trading partners and all their shipments.
+Just enter your competitor’s name as the consignee in our search engine to bring up all shipments.

-We can see via ImportGenius’ visual mapping tool the trade relationships between companies.
-This will not only help you see all of your competitors’ suppliers but to see what suppliers are common among your competitors.
+We can see the trade relationships between companies via ImportGenius’ visual mapping tool.
+This will help you see all of your competitors’ suppliers as well as what suppliers are common among your competitors.

 Once you have found your competitor’s suppliers, ImportGenius makes it easy to export all of your search results to an Excel file for you to keep track of or to give to your colleagues in sales or sourcing.